nalomran/PyReQTL/README.md

 **Note:**

-- I would recommend checking your default python version which it may be python *version 2.7*  so running ```python``` may start version *2.6* or *2.7* and therefore you need to run ```python3``` to start python 3 version or you may set your python3 as your default python version.
+- I would recommend checking your default python version which it may be python v2.7  so running ```python``` may start version *2.6* or *2.7* and therefore you need to run ```python3``` to start python 3 version or you may set your python v3 as your default python version.

 - Note that PyReQTL were not tested on Windows and it may or may not work.